 Tip #3: Be prepared!
 Nothing will make you more flustered than forgetting to defrost the turkey or waiting until the last minute to make the rolls.
 Does anyone else’s family always have to wait on dinner because someone forgot to get the rolls out?
 Be sure to move your turkey from the freezer to the fridge about 48 hours before the big day and you should be good to go!

 Check out the Thrive Store Locator to see where you can purchase near you or buy on Amazon!
-They’re also in all Whole Foods locations and can be found at other nationwide stores like Wal-Mart and Target, so keep an eye out!
+They’re also in all Whole Foods locations and can be found at other nationwide stores.

 Looking for another easy Thanksgiving side?
 Try my Harvest Panzanella Salad!